NobodysLackey/NobodysLackey/README.md

 <div align="center">
   <h3>About Me</h3>

-  <p>I'm a full-stack engineer and instructor based in Bahrain 🇧🇭, teaching modern web development with a practical, no-fluff approach.
+  <p>I'm a full-stack software engineer and instructor based in Bahrain 🇧🇭, teaching modern web development with a practical, no-fluff approach.
 My focus is helping new developers build real-world confidence through hands-on projects, better tooling, and good habits.</p>

   <p>When I’m not teaching, I’m usually automating something, painting tabletop minis, or building freelance projects for clients.</p>
 </div>